- Personal Injury

 One such case was Darel v.
 Pennsylvania Mfrs.
 Ass’n Ins.
 Co.
 The plaintiff cyclist had been injured as a result of swerving to avoid a liable party and had brought a lawsuit against the at-fault party and their insurer, who is the defendant in this case.
 Darel asked for PIP benefits to be paid to him as a pedestrian injured by the defendant’s client, and the defendant and court both accepted that a cyclist could have PIP benefits paid to them in the event of an auto accident.
 Martin v.
 Home Insurance Company v.
 Unsatisfied Claim and Judgment Fund also recognized that PIP benefits were payable to a cyclist for their medical expenses, whether the funds come from an insurer or the Unsatisfied Claim and Judgment Fund (a government fund which, among other things, reimburses insurers for paying PIP benefits in excess of $75,000).

 New Jersey is one of a few states which has passed no-fault laws, limiting the right to sue after an auto accident in exchange for PIP benefits, which are payable to the insured regardless of fault or negligence.
 Normally, these laws would prevent you from suing for non-economic losses unless certain thresholds are met for the injuries you sustain.
 However, New Jersey uniquely requires that standard auto insurance policies include the right to purchase an unlimited right to sue, which allows you to sue for non-economic losses without limitation.

-When considering if you are able to sue, take the time to speak with a legal professional.
+When considering if you are able to sue, take the time to speak with an attorney.
 They will be able to review your insurance policies and help you to understand if you have the right to sue, and for what you may sue.
-This will also allow them a greater insight into your particular case if you choose to hire them as a legal representative during negotiations and litigations.
+This will also allow them a greater insight into your particular case if you choose to hire them to represent you in negotiations with insurance companies and/or in court.